CyberNilsen/Oppdag-Norge-databasenettside/README.md

 4. **Move the project folder** to your XAMPP's `htdocs` directory:

-   - Firstly you have to go 3 times into the folder like this: Oppdag-Norge-databasenettside\Oppdag-Norge-databasenettside\Oppdag_Norge_databasenettside then add the third subfolder into htdocs.
+   - Firstly, you have to go 3 times into the folder like this: `Oppdag-Norge-databasenettside\Oppdag-Norge-databasenettside\Oppdag_Norge_databasenettside` then add the third subfolder into `htdocs`.
    - Path: `C:/xampp/htdocs/Oppdag_Norge_databasenettside/`

 5. **Start the XAMPP servers**: